Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Abstract

 \section{Abstract}

-\looseness=-1 We prove that, at least for the binary erasure channel, the polar-coding paradigm gives rise to codes that not only approach the Shannon limit but, in fact, do so under the \emph{best possible scaling of their block length} as a~function of the gap to capacity.
+{ \looseness=-1 We prove that, for the binary erasure channel (BEC), the polar-coding paradigm gives rise to codes that not only approach the Shannon limit but do so under the \emph{best possible scaling of their block length} as a~function of the gap to capacity.
 This result exhibits the first known family of binary codes that attain both optimal scaling and quasi-linear complexity of encoding and decoding.
-Specifically, for any fixed $\delta > 0$, we exhibit binary linear codes that ensure reliable communication at rates within $\varepsilon > 0$ of capacity with block length $n=O(1/\varepsilon^{2+\delta})$, construction complexity $\Theta(n)$, and encoding/decoding complexity $\Theta(n\log n)$.

-\looseness=-1 Our proof is based on the construction and analysis of binary polar codes \emph{with large kernels}.
-It was recently shown that, for all binary-input symmetric memoryless channels, conventional polar codes (based on a $2\times 2$ kernel) allow reliable communication at rates within $\varepsilon > 0$ of capacity with block length, construction, encoding and decoding complexity all bounded by a polynomial in $1/\varepsilon$.
-In particular, this means that the block length $n$ scales as $O(1/\varepsilon^{\mu})$, where the constant $\mu$ is called the \emph{scaling exponent}.
-It is furthermore known that the optimal scaling exponent is $\mu=2$, and it is achieved by random linear codes.
-However, for general channels, the decoding complexity of random linear codes is exponential in the block length.
-As~far as conventional polar codes, their scaling exponent depends on the channel, and for the binary erasure~chan\-nel it is given by $\mu=3.63$.
-This falls far short of the optimal scaling~guaranteed by random codes.

-Our main contribution is a rigorous proof of the following result: there exist $\ell\times\ell$ binary kernels, such that polar codes constructed from these kernels achieve scaling exponent $\mu(\ell)$ that tends to the optimal value of $2$ as $\ell$ grows.
+Our proof is based on the construction and analysis of binary polar codes \emph{with large kernels}.
+When communicating reliably at rates within $\varepsilon > 0$ of capacity, the code length $n$ often scales as $O(1/\varepsilon^{\mu})$, where the constant $\mu$ is called the \emph{scaling exponent}.
+It is known that the optimal scaling exponent is $\mu=2$, and it is achieved by random linear codes.
+The scaling exponent of conventional polar codes (based on the $2\times 2$ kernel) on the BEC is $\mu=3.63$.
+This falls far short of the optimal scaling guaranteed by random codes.
+Our main contribution is a rigorous proof of the following result: for the BEC, there exist $\ell\times\ell$ binary kernels, such that polar codes constructed from these kernels achieve scaling exponent $\mu(\ell)$ that tends to the optimal value of $2$ as $\ell$ grows.
 We furthermore characterize precisely how large $\ell$ needs to be as a function of the gap between $\mu(\ell)$ and $2$.
-The resulting binary codes maintain the beautiful recursive structure~of conventional polar codes, and thereby achieve construction complexity $\Theta(n)$ and encoding/decoding complexity $\Theta(n\log n)$.
-This implies that block length, construction, encoding, and decoding complexity are all linear or quasi-linear in $1/\varepsilon^2$, which meets the information-theoretic lower bound.
+The resulting binary codes maintain the recursive structure of conventional polar codes, and thereby achieve construction complexity $O(n)$ and encoding/decoding complexity $O(n\log n)$. }